Admissions

 COVID-19 Course Notes

 In addition, some schools may be moving lab courses that have traditionally been taught in-person to an online format.
-In general, this is acceptable for our prerequisite requirements.
+Online formats are acceptable for our prerequisite requirements, including both lecture courses and lab courses.
 If you have concerns about a specific course, please email gnsao@hs.uci.edu with specific course information (including institution, course title, course number, and units) to confirm that we will accept it.

 Please note that our building is not open for prospective student visits.
 Our staff do not offer in-person tours of our building and classroom spaces.
 Please direct all questions and inquiries via email to gnsao@hs.uci.edu